apache/flink/docs/dev/batch/examples.md

 ## Running an example

 In order to run a Flink example, we assume you have a running Flink instance available.
-The "Setup" tab in the navigation describes various ways of starting Flink.
+The "Quickstart" and "Setup" tabs in the navigation describe various ways of starting Flink.

 The easiest way is running the `./bin/start-local.sh` script, which will start a JobManager locally.